University of California, Berkeley: Campus

 Sather Gate, connecting Sproul Plaza to the inner campus, was a center of the Free Speech Movement.

-Much of the Berkeley campus is in the city limits of Berkeley with portion of the property extending into Oakland.
+Much of the Berkeley campus is in the city limits of Berkeley with a portion of the property extending into Oakland.
 It encompasses approximately 1,232-acres, though the "central campus" occupies only the low-lying western 178-acres of this area.
 Of the remaining acres, approximately 200-acres are occupied by the Lawrence Berkeley National Laboratory; other facilities above the main campus include the Lawrence Hall of Science and several research units, notably the Space Sciences Laboratory, the Mathematical Sciences Research Institute, an 800 acre ecological preserve, the University of California Botanical Garden and a recreation center in Strawberry Canyon.
 Portions of the mostly undeveloped, eastern area of the campus are actually within the City of Oakland; these portions extend from the Claremont Resort north through the Panoramic Hill neighborhood to Tilden Park.

 To the west of the central campus is the downtown business district of Berkeley; to the northwest is the neighborhood of North Berkeley, including the so-called Gourmet Ghetto, a commercial district known for high quality dining due to the presence of such world-renowned restaurants as Chez Panisse.
 Immediately to the north is a quiet residential neighborhood known as Northside with a large graduate student population; situated north of that are the upscale residential neighborhoods of the Berkeley Hills.
 Immediately southeast of campus lies fraternity row and beyond that the Clark Kerr Campus and an upscale residential area named Claremont.
 The area south of the university includes student housing and Telegraph Avenue, one of Berkeley's main shopping districts with stores, street vendors and restaurants catering to college students and tourists.
 In addition, the university also owns land to the northwest of the main campus, a married student housing complex in the nearby town of Albany ("Albany Village" and the "Gill Tract"), and a field research station several miles to the north in Richmond, California.